fmhy/edit/DownloadPiracyGuide.md

 # ► Download Sites

-* **WARNING** - We do *not* recommend downloading software or games from these.
-Use trusted sites like FitGirl or FileCR instead.
+* **WARNING** - It's best to avoid sites that allow any users to upload when getting both software and games.

 ***